What Is the Differences Between Testamentary and Living Trusts?

 The basic difference between a testamentary trust and a living trust is pretty black and white -- each is really just what it sounds like.
 A testamentary trust is one that's provided for in a last will and testament -- the will tells the executor of the estate to create it.
 A living trust is set up by someone while he's alive.

-Although the will is drafted while its creator is alive, the trust itself doesn't come into existence until his will is probated and his executor settles his estate, and this can't happen until his death.
+Although the will is drafted while its creator is alive, the trust itself doesn't come into existence until the will is probated and the executor settles his estate, and this can't happen until his death.
 The trust, therefore, isn't "living."
 A testamentary trust is sometimes called a "will trust," or a "trust under will."

 Beyond this basic distinction, however, it can get a bit complicated.
 A testamentary trust doesn't necessarily have to be established by the terms of your last will and testament.
 Maybe you don't have a will -- you have a living trust instead.
 You can direct that your living trust should create a testamentary trust, too.